 After evaluation of the change request, CRF negotiates with the client or stakeholders.
 When CRF finalizes between client and Change mediator, then change request is ready for implementation and saved this CRF in knowledge Repository.
 In the case of Major changes, requirement modeling is performed to generate requirement models with the help of SRS.
 The requirement model helps to identify which requirements are effective in delete or add new requirements.
 It also provides different ways to implement these change requirements effectively.
 With the help of the requirement model, the method engineer or senior developer selects the best way for implementation.
 With the help of the requirement model, the requirement model in the knowledge repository for future use.
 In the next step, tasks are assigned to the relevant development teams at different GSD Sites.
 Development teams implement major and minor changes according to the client requirements.
+After implementation, the quality assurance team and clients validate and verify these requirements.
 After successful implementation, the final report is to be saved in the knowledge repository.